This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 Update Your Estate Planning Documents

 While my mom had estate planning documents, regrettably they were not updated.
 She did have a Simple Will, Power of Attorney and a Health Care Proxy.
 These documents however were more than a decade old.
-Eight years ago my brother Barry passed away at age 46 from pancreatic cancer.
+My brother Barry passed away at age 46 from pancreatic cancer.
 He was still listed in the will.
 Fortunately I get along with my other two brothers so there have been no issues while we are trying to settle her estate.

 Your estate planning documents should be reviewed every three years.
 Why?
 Life Happens.
 Marriage, having children and divorce affect many.
 Your documents need to be updated to where you are in your station in life.
 Remember, You Only Get a Mulligan in Golf.